cairo-book/cairo-book/src/ch09-01-error-handling.md

 <br />

 Most errors aren’t serious enough to require the program to stop entirely.
 Sometimes, when a function fails, it’s for a reason that you can easily interpret and respond to.
-For example, if you try to open a file and that operation fails because the file doesn’t exist, you might want to create the file instead of terminating the process.
+For example, if you try to add two large integers and the operation overflows because the sum exceeds the maximum representable value, you might want to return an error or a wrapped result instead of causing undefined behavior or terminating the process.

 ## The `Result` enum

-Recall from [“Generic data types”](/src/ch07-01-generic-data-types.md#enums) in Chapter 7 that the `Result` enum is defined as having two variants, `Ok` and `Err`, as follows:
+Recall from [“Generic data types”](ch07-01-generic-data-types.md#enums) in Chapter 7 that the `Result` enum is defined as having two variants, `Ok` and `Err`, as follows:

 ```rust
 enum Result<T, E> {